NekR/offline-plugin/README.md

 # `offline-plugin` for webpack

 This plugin is intended to provide offline experience for **webpack** projects.
 It uses **ServiceWorker** and **AppCache** as a fallback under the hood.
-Simply include this plugin in your ``webpack.config``, and the accompanying runtime in your client script, and your project will became offline ready by caching all (or some) output assets.
+Simply include this plugin in your ``webpack.config``, and the accompanying runtime in your client script, and your project will become offline ready by caching all (or some) output assets.

 ## Install